 Under the terms of the Private Security Industry Act (2001) individuals working in specific sectors of

 the private security industry must be licensed by the Security Industry Authority (SIA).
 One criterion for

 obtaining a licence is the achievement of a licence-linked qualification.
 The Level 2 Award for Working

-as a Door Supervisor within the Private Security Industry provides full coverage of the competences
+as a Door security within the Private Security Industry provides full coverage of the competences

 specified by the SIA and therefore meets its requirements for a licence-linked qualification.

-A Door Supervisor licence is required if manned guarding activities are undertaken in relation to licensed
+A Door security licence is required if manned guarding activities are undertaken in relation to licensed

 premises, except where the activity only involves the use of CCTV equipment or falls within the definition